-- Qualifications required - Professional Registrations (if required) - Define the skills, competencies and previous experience required - The requirement for an enhanced DBS barred clearance for work with children and, where appropriate, disqualification by association.
+- Qualifications required - Professional Registrations (if required) - Define the skills, competencies and previous experience required - The requirement for an enhanced DBS barred clearance for work with children and, where appropriate, a Childcare (Disqualification) Regulations declaration.

 Each requirement on the person specification will be graded as either 'Essential' or 'Desirable'.
 These grades will be used for shortlisting purposes after the closing date.
 How these issues will be tested - e.g. application form, interview, or assessment day, will be stated and will vary from post to post.